Richard Vennar: England's Joy

 Not realising much by the sale, Vennar, who had in contemplation a second journey to Scotland, proclaimed his intention of representing England's triumphs over Spain in a masque entitled Englands Ioy.
 The broadside of the plot is in possession of the Society of Antiquaries of London, and has been reprinted in their Miscellanies (x.
 196).
 He announced in the broadside that it would be represented at the Swan on 6 November 1602, and a large company, including many noblemen, assembled to witness it.
 After taking the entrance money, however, Vennar disappeared, and the audience revenged themselves by breaking up the furniture.
 Vennar himself states that he was arrested by bailiffs when the masque was about to begin, but John Chamberlain relates that he fled on horseback, was pursued, captured, and brought before Sir John Popham, who treated the affair as a jest, and bound him over in five pounds to appear at the sessions (Chamberlain, Letters, Camden Soc. p.
 163; Hazlitt, Shakespeare Jest Books, 1864, i.
 145).
 The play was eventually staged by William Fennor in 1615.

 The episode caused much amusement.
 Vennar was universally regarded as an impostor and dubbed England's Joy, a name which gave him peculiar annoyance.
 In 1614 he wrote a vehement protest, entitled An Apology: written by Richard Vennar of Lincolnes Inne, abusively called Englands Joy.
 To represse the contagious ruptures of the infected multitude.
 It was printed in London by Nicholas Okes.
 The work is divided into two parts, of which the first is autobiographical, and the second relates Vennar's exertions to obtain the abolition of imprisonment for debt in England.
 The only perfect copy extant is in the British Museum Library, but it was reprinted in Collier's Illustrations of Old English Literature (vol. iii.).
 Collier inaccurately claims that it is the "oldest piece of prose autobiography" in English.

 Several allusions to "England's Joy" occur in contemporary literature, particularly in Ben Jonson's Love Restored (1610–11), in his The Masque of Augurs (1622), and in Sir John Suckling's comedy The Goblins (1646).
-A poem entitled "Englands Joy", commemorating the defeat of the Irish clans in 1600 under Hugh O'Neill, Earl of Tyrone, by R. V., published without date, place, or printer's name, is sometimes attributed to Vennar, but may quite as well be the work of Richard Rowlands.
+A poem entitled "Englands Joy", R. R., published without date, place, or printer's name, is sometimes attributed to exiled Recusant Richard Verstegan, but was believed by Louise Guiney to be the work of John Vennar.
+England's Joy commemorated victory against the 4th Spanish Armada sent to Ireland in 1601 culminating in the Battle of Kinsale where the Irish clans under Hugh O'Neill, Earl of Tyrone and Red Hugh O'Donnell were also defeated.